Extension Logo

 Preventing nitrate loss to water

-Watershed plans have been developed for all of Minnesota that set goals for the reduction of nitrate in surface water.
+Watershed plans have been developed for all of Minnesota that set goals for reducing nitrate in surface water.
 Additionally, some parts of Minnesota are dealing with high nitrate levels in groundwater.
 Individual farmers, and the industry as a whole, are being asked to make changes that will positively impact water quality.
 This session explores the effect of N fertilizer management, edge-of-field practices (such as bioreactors and saturated buffers), and cropping system practices (like cover crops or changing crop rotations) so that individuals can determine whether practices will work on their farms, and which are the best fit.

 CCA-CEUs: 3 soil and water (SW).